linkarzu/linkarzu.github.io/_posts/news/2026-07-13-youtube-memberships.md

 - Talk about your projects and ideas
 - Build your own podcast without managing the technical production

-You may also benefit from the pool of people I have met through previous podcast episodes and livestreams.

-For example, I can ask a previous guest or community member if they are interested in joining your episode.
-I may also try to contact someone on your behalf if they would be a good fit for the conversation.

-However, there are **no guarantees** that another guest will accept the invitation or even reply.

-I will only contact external guests on your behalf if I am also participating in the livestream.
-I do not want to invite someone from my network and then leave them in a conversation with people they have never met while I hide behind OBS pressing buttons.

-If I invite them, I will also join the episode so the introduction feels natural and nobody ends up feeling uncomfortable or awkward.
+I may also ask previous guests or community members if they want to join your episode, but there are **no guarantees** they will accept or reply.
+I only make those introductions if I am also joining the episode, so the conversation feels natural.

 ### Running your podcast